Create the first room

 In the popup window, just name your new hotspot "Window" (or whatever you find descriptive enough).
 Click OK and a new element will be added to the scene.

-When you select the new hotspot in the scene tree (21), a bunch of gizmos are shown in the scene preview.
-We are going to interactively edit three important properties of the hotspot (the interaction polygon, the baseline and the walk-to point) by using the dedicated buttons in the toolbar (23).
+When you select the new hotspot in the scene tree (21), a bunch of gizmos are shown in the scene preview (22).
+We are going to interactively edit two important properties of the hotspot (the baseline and the walk-to point) by moving the gizmos on the screen.
+In addition, the dedicated button in the toolbar (23) will allow us to edit the hotspot's interaction polygon.

 Info